 Informal email address hampers your hiring chances

-New York: An applicant's email address can greatly impact first impressions and affect one's chances of getting hired, according to a new study.
+An applicant-'s email address can greatly impact first impressions and affect one-'s chances of getting hired, according to a new study.
+Job...